awslabs/aws-lambda-rust-runtime/README.md

 ```

 ## Building and deploying your Lambda functions
+> **Note**
+> The CLI commands in the following examples are written in Linux/MacOS syntax.
+If you are using a different shell, such as Windows CMD or PowerShell, you may need to modify the quotation format when using quotation marks inside nested strings, such as `'{"command": "hi"}'`.
+For example, you might need to escape the quotes with a backslash.
+For more information on modifying commands, please see the [AWS CLI Reference](https://docs.amazonaws.cn/en_us/cli/latest/userguide/cli-usage-parameters-quoting-strings.html#cli-usage-parameters-quoting-strings-containing).

 If you already have Cargo Lambda installed in your machine, run the next command to build your function: